About Wedding Traditions & Meanings

 Wednesday, March 21, 2018

-Betrothal as a contract
+Betrothal as a Marriage Contract

 This betrothal ring displays a Moorish castle with a hinged side that opens to reveal a small table and four chairs, symbolizing the couple's new home.